witchi/gallery-remote/README.md

 It's a good idea to check through these databases to see if the bug/feature that you're referring to is already in there.

-The documentation is available on (http://codex.gallery2.org/index.php/Gallery_Remote:FAQ)
+An FAQ for Gallery Remote is available on http://codex.gallery2.org/index.php/Gallery_Remote:FAQ

 #### 7. THE GALLERY PROTOCOL